Free playbook Scenario planning for SaaS companies

 Total enterprise value = Equity value + Debt + Preferred stock + Minority interests + Unfunded pension liabilities - Cash

-This makes sure buyers see the full cost, including less obvious liabilities.
+This ensures buyers see the full acquisition cost, including less obvious liabilities that will become their problem after closing.

 Practical considerations for enterprise value

-• Debt coverage: Account for every obligation, including loans, bonds, leases, convertible notes, and off-balance sheet commitments.
+• Debt coverage: Include all obligations (loans, bonds, capital leases, convertible notes, and off-balance sheet commitments) that represent real economic claims.

 • Usable cash: Only subtract accessible cash and liquid securities.
-Ignore restricted funds like escrow.
+Ignore restricted cash sitting in escrow or pledged as collateral.

 Connecting the dots between these three valuations

-Pre-money and post-money are like bookends to funding.
+• Pre-money and post-money bookend your fundraising round.
 Pre-money is your starting point; post-money is the result after that round.
 The relationship is direct: post-money equals pre-money plus the new checks.

-Right after a round, equity value usually matches your post-money number.
+• Right after a round closes, your equity value typically matches your post-money valuation.
 Over time, equity value moves as results change or markets shift.
 Post-money is just a snapshot.
 Equity value updates with the real world.

-Enterprise value builds from equity value by adding debt and subtracting cash.
+• Enterprise value builds on equity value by adding debt and subtracting cash.
 If you have little debt or cash, both are about the same.
 As you grow and take on more debt or boost cash reserves, EV rises beyond equity value.

-Ownership dilution links them all.
+• Ownership dilution connects all three metrics.
 Raising capital grows your post-money but shrinks your percentage.
 The difference between pre-money and post-money shows you this change.
 EV sums up the value for everyone, both owners and lenders.

-Your cap table holds everything together.
+• Your cap table is the foundation for everything.
 It tracks who owns what, which feeds equity value.
 It also forecasts dilution from convertibles, which move both pre- and post-money.
 Fully diluted shares matter for every calculation.

-Investors look at all three values to gauge returns.
+• Investors look at all three metrics to model their returns.
 They compare their entry post-money number to estimated exits built from EV multiples.
 When you understand and track each one, you stay in control during negotiations and planning.

 Benchmarks, pitfalls, and market norms